 Can you beat bias with bias?

 I understand the appeal of making everybody participate in hiring.
-Like it or not, we are all biased to some degree.
+We are all biased to some degree.
 People like to hire other people if they “click” with them, which usually means that they have some deep-rooted similarities.
-Intuition might say, that the easiest way to achieve greater diversity of employees is simply making the group of decision-makers very diverse.
+A solution to achieve greater diversity of employees might then simply be to make the group of decision-makers very diverse.

 If a group of people is diverse, then their biases should be just as diverse and the group together will make a better hiring apparatus.